raubee/Vulkan-Cube/README.md

 - The swap chain and framebuffers
 - Graphics pipelines and render pass
 - Uniforms and Vertex/Indices descriptors
-- Staging buffer and transfer memory Host to device Local
+- Staging buffer and transfer memory Host to device
 - Loading textures
 - Depth test